Manidills/Unite_1inch/README.md

 - Machine learning algorithms for optimal execution timing
 - Risk assessment and portfolio optimization

-## 🌉 Cross-Chain Bridge Implementation
+## 🌉 Cross-Chain Extension for 1inch

-### Ethereum ↔ Polkadot Bridge
-Our implementation extends 1inch Fusion+ with bidirectional cross-chain functionality:
+### Seamless Multi-Chain Integration
+Our cross-chain extension integrates directly with 1inch SDK to provide smooth, bidirectional swaps across any blockchain networks.
+This extension can be seamlessly integrated into 1inch's existing infrastructure using their SDK framework.

 #### Core Features:
+- **1inch SDK Integration**: Native extension that plugs into existing 1inch infrastructure
 - **Hashlock/Timelock Security**: Cryptographic guarantees for safe cross-chain transfers
 - **Partial Fills**: Support for partial order execution across chains
 - **Automated Relaying**: Seamless bridging without manual intervention

-#### Contract Addresses:
+- **Universal Chain Support**: Designed to work with any EVM and non-EVM chains

+#### Hackathon Demo Implementation:
+For this hackathon, we've deployed our cross-chain extension on **Sepolia (Ethereum)** and **Moonbeam (Polkadot parachain)** testnets to demonstrate the functionality:

 | Network | Contract Type | Address |
 |---------|---------------|---------|